Schotsl/Uwuifier/readme.md

 # Functions

-**Warning**: All functions besides the default `uwuifySentence` function function might mangle a URL if it includes exclamations, spaces, or certain letters.
+**Warning**: All functions besides the default `uwuifySentence` function function might mangle a URL if it includes exclamations, spaces, or certain characters.
 It should also be noted that every function in this package could mangle other data such as phone-numbers, names, addresses, or any other credentials.

 ## **`uwuifySentence(string)`**